erocheleau/temperature-control-api/README.md

-"This is the temperature control api project for the Nest app"
+# This is the temperature control api project for the Nest app